 I cut the chicken breast into serving-size pieces and laid them in a single layer in a baking dish I had coated lightly with non-stick spray.
 Here’s all you need to make the tasty sauce.

-Just dump the other three ingredients in a bowl and mix it together well.
+Just dump the other three ingredients in a bowl and mix them well.

 Next, pour the mixture over the chicken.
-Make sure to distribute it evenly and spoon some of the sauce over each piece.
+Distribute it evenly and spoon some of the sauce over each piece.

 Pop it in a 350-degree oven and bake it for 50 to 60 minutes.
 It’s that simple!
 I served it with plain rice.
 Rice is foolproof when you make it in an Instant Pot.
-Best of all, the rice stayed warm while the chicken baked.
+Best of all, the rice stayed warm while the chicken was baking.

 When I plated the meal, I spooned some of the sauce over the rice, and it was delicious!
 Rice pilaf or brown rice would be great, too.
 A green salad for daughter #2’s family paired very well with it.
 Another yummy side for daughter #1 and her family was simple, fresh asparagus.

-The Top 3 Reasons I’m So Excited About This Recipe
+The Top 3 Reasons I’m So Excited About Houdini Chicken

 I made this recipe twice in one week.
 Our two daughters had a rough week, and I needed some guinea pigs to try it out, so I made a batch for both families.
 I also shared the recipe with a friend in Arizona who made it the same night!